Complex Regional Pain Syndrome (CRPS)

 Diagnosis involves a comprehensive evaluation of symptoms and medical history.
 Early intervention is critical in managing Complex Regional Pain Syndrome and improving long-term outcomes.
 Treatment may encompass a multidisciplinary approach.
 This may involve medications, physical therapy, nerve blocks, and other means of pain management.
 In severe cases, treatments like spinal cord stimulation or sympathetic nerve blocks may be required.

-Our pain management experts in Somerset, Monroe, Ewing, Englewood Cliffs, Jersey City, Hoboken, Bloomfield, Freehold, Clark, and Elizabeth, New Jersey; and Bayridge, Manhattan, The Bronx, Brooklyn, and Hempstead, New York, are committed to helping patients find relief and regain control of their everyday lives.
+Our pain management experts in Somerset, Monroe, Ewing, Englewood Cliffs and Bloomfield are committed to helping patients find relief and regain control of their everyday lives.
 Call our specialists in our multiple locations for a consultation.